-Plans reflecting the natural topography, area compatibility and escellence of design are the three criteria that will receive more emphasis in the design review process than adherence to a limited architectural "style".
-Well-designed contemporary homes that blend with the desert due to their simple low profile and horizontal lines are acceptable, while homes that are "transplanted" from regions with very different environments or styles will be discouraged.
+Plans reflecting the natural topography area compatibility and excellence of design are the three criteria that will receive more emphasis in the design review process that adherence to a limited architectural "style".
+Well-designed contemporary homes that blend with the desert due to their simple low profile and horizontal lines are acceptable.
+While homes that are "transplanted" from regions with very different environments or styles will be discouraged.

-Design excellence will be evaluated by such elements as: topographical/environmental considerations: variety of shapes and wall planes: proportional massing: adequate window articulation: strong entry statements: and consistency of design and level of detailing.
-The architectural character of FireRock Ridge should reflect the casual elegance of southwestern living.
-Southwestern architecture is the result of a wide variety of historical and cultural influences ranging from the Mediterranean to Mexico to the pioneering American west.
+Design excellence will be evaluated by such elements as topographical/environmental considerations: variety of shapes and wall planes: proportions massing: adequate window articulation: strong entry statements: and consistency of design and level of detailing.
+The architecture is the result of a wide variety of historical and cultural influences ranging from the Mediterranean to Mexico to the pioneering American west.